FDGHuTutu/MixTGFormer/README.md

 | MixTGFormer-S  | [download]() | [download]() |
 | MixTGFormer  | [download](https://pan.quark.cn/s/318693294f6c) | [download]() |

+Currently we only provide the weights of MixTGFormer on the Human 3.6M dataset, and we will upload the rest of the weight files in the next two weeks.

   After downloading the weight from table above, you can evaluate Human3.6M models by:
    ```
   python train.py --eval-only --checkpoint <CHECKPOINT-DIRECTORY> --checkpoint-file <CHECKPOINT-FILE-NAME> --config <PATH-TO-CONFIG>